-It’s actually illegal, under corporate law, to pay out more than its retained earnings and have a shareholder’s deficit.
+It’s actually illegal, under corporate law, for a company to pay out more than its retained earnings and have a shareholder’s deficit.
 Many bank and debt agreements forbid companies to pay out dividends above certain levels.
-Over time, as the sales and earnings of a well-managed company increase, the common share dividends should increase as well.
+But over time, as the sales and earnings of a well-managed company increase, the common share dividends should increase as well.

 Preferred Share Dividends

 Preferred shares also pay dividends that are set in some formula at issue.
 A preferred share with a “fixed” dividend is known as a “fixed rate” preferred share.
 For example, a $25 preferred share with a 5% dividend would pay $.3125 quarterly (.05 x $25/4=.
 3125).
 This is why preferred shares are usually thought of as “fixed income” investments.

 Preferred shares have “preference” and rank higher than common shares in a corporate liquidation.
 Their provisions usually make them “cumulative” and provide for seniority of dividend as well.
 This means that preferred share dividends must be paid prior to any common dividends being paid.

 The differences between corporate and individual tax rates often make it advisable for the company to retain profits instead of paying dividends to individuals but encourage financial institutions to hold the preferred shares of other corporations.

 Accounting and economic profits are not easily judged.
 Consider a company with a single plant that makes $1 million in profit this year but needs replacement next year for $4 million.
 Should the company distribute the entire $1 million in profit this year as dividends?
-It is clear that something should be put aside for replacing the plant, but the company could always borrow to do this.
+It’s clear that something should be put aside for replacing the plant, but the company could always borrow to do this.
 Should it borrow the entire amount?
 The interest would be a deductible expense but a high level of debt could threaten the company in a downturn.

 The reality is that accounting depreciation rarely, if ever, actually equals economic depreciation.
 Companies must budget and forecast for their capital expenditures and implement financing programs that mix debt and retained earnings as a source of cash for investment purposes.

-Enter taxation into the picture.
-In modern economies, companies are taxed in their own right.
-This means that they pay tax on earnings before they are distributed as dividends to shareholders.
+Corporations are also taxed in their own right, which means they pay tax on earnings before they are distributed as dividends to shareholders.
 In most countries, the tax regimes take this into account.
 In Canada, for example, a corporation gets a tax rebate on some types of dividends that it has paid to shareholders.

-Canadian individuals also receive a “dividend tax credit” for the dividends that they have received from corporations that partially compensates them for previous taxations at the corporate level.
+Canadian individuals, meanwhile, receive a “dividend tax credit” for the dividends that they have received from corporations that partially compensates them for previous taxations at the corporate level.
 This makes the effective tax rate on dividends 36% for the highest Canadian tax bracket, which is much lower than the tax rate on interest income of 51%.

 The Importance of Dividend Payments

 Consider, in the extreme, the purchase of a share that guaranteed not to pay any dividends or other payouts to the holder.
 What would be the worth of this share to the holder?
-Simply, it would be a “promise not to pay”.
+Simply, it would be a “promise not to pay.”
 Ever.
 The holder might get some psychographic thrill from saying they owned the share, but they would in reality have the same claim to its assets and cash flows as anyone else.

 Even though many companies don’t pay dividends, they have the potential to pay dividends in the future.
-If they invest their earnings in new assets that will earn future cash flows, we have a claim on these future cash flows.
-This is why many “growth companies” in an expanding phase don’t pay dividends.
+If they invest their earnings in new assets that will earn future cash flows, investors have a claim on these future cash flows.
+That’s why many “growth companies” in an expanding phase don’t pay dividends.
 The shareholders hope the company reinvests their share of profits at a high return.

 An investor should be very wary of a company that doesn’t seem to want to pay dividends.
-If the analysis shows the earnings are reinvested in profitable projects rather than paid in dividends, this is a very good thing.
-If the analysis shows the projects are unprofitable or that excessive corporate expenses have eaten up the potential dividends, this is a very bad sign.
-Absence of a corporate dividend with stories of the corporate jet flying the President’s poodle around the globe should not be taken lightly.
+If the analysis shows the earnings are reinvested in profitable projects rather than paid in dividends, that’s a good thing.
+If the analysis shows the projects are unprofitable or that excessive corporate expenses have eaten up the potential dividends, it’s a bad sign.
+Absence of a corporate dividend mixed with stories of the corporate jet flying the president’s poodle around should not be taken lightly.